-The busy Business Environment offices fell silent at 11am this morning as clients and staff alike congregated in the receptions of our 12 business centres across London and the South East to pay respect to those lost in past conflicts.
+The busy BE Offices fell silent at 11am this morning as clients and staff alike congregated in the receptions of our 12 business centres across London and the South East to pay respect to those lost in past conflicts.

 Two minutes of silence were observed joining millions of people across the country in remembering the heroes of both World Wars and conflicts that have taken place since.